What is the Facial ID?

-- Put it simply, the Facial ID is a Universally Unique Identifier (UUID) assigned anonymously by the underlying Facial Recognition Engine to each enrolled user on your FACEIO application, after its explicit consent.
+- The Index ID better known as the Facial ID is an identifier (UUID) assigned anonymously by the underlying Facial Recognition Engine to each enrolled user on your application, after his consent when he complete on-boarding on your application.

-JavaScript library. - When you create a new FACEIO application, and implement
+- When you create a new FACEIO application, and implement the

 fio.js

-on your website for the first time, you agree to be bound by our Services Terms and consent to our Services Privacy Policy. - It is your responsibility now to safeguard, and to provide or proceed to the deletion of each Facial ID assigned to any of your enrolled users whenever the user in question is requesting it, and to follow our Privacy Best Practices Guide.
+SDK on your website, web or mobile app for the first time, you agree to be bound by our Services Terms and consent to our Services Privacy Policy. - It is your responsibility now to safeguard, and to provide or proceed to the deletion of each Index ID assigned to any of your enrolled users whenever the user in question is requesting it, and to follow our Privacy Best Practices Guide.

 The Facial Recognition Engine